antonvw/wex/doc/wex.md

   std::all_of (c++11)
 ```

-  As syncped allows you to search in files or replace in files, this
+  As wex allows you to search in files or replace in files, this
   functionality is used.

   example: